numpy/numpy/doc/neps/nep-0033-array-creation-dispatch-with-array-function.rst

 --------------

 The implementation requires introducing a new ``like=`` keyword to all existing array creation functions of NumPy.
+As examples of functions that would add this new argument (but not limited to) we can cite those taking array-like objects such as ``array`` and ``asarray``, functions that create arrays based on numerical ranges such as ``range`` and ``linspace``, as well as the ``empty`` family of functions, even though that may be redundant, since there exists already specializations for those with the naming format ``empty_like``.
 As of the writing of this NEP, a complete list of array creation functions can be found in [4]_.

 This newly proposed keyword shall be removed by the ``__array_function__`` mechanism from the keyword dictionary before dispatching.
 The purpose for this